uxlfoundation/oneMath/docs/building_the_project_with_dpcpp.rst

 By default, it will look for the ``ARMPLROOT`` environment variable.
 If another ArmPL is to be used, ``-DARMPL_ROOT=<armpl_install_prefix>`` can be used.

-Default behaviour is to used the OpenMP flavour of ArmPL libraries, this can be changed using the ``-DENABLE_ARMPL_OMP=True/False`` flag.
+Default behavior is to used the OpenMP flavor of ArmPL libraries, this can be changed using the ``-DENABLE_ARMPL_OMP=True/False`` flag.

 .. _build_additional_options_dpcpp: